Hushtonebob/Phase-1-Project-The-Boring-Temperature-App/README.md

 The Boring Temperature app can be used by simply forking and copy the files into your directory from github and then by opening the ProBlam.html in your browser.

+Feel free to contact me with any further questions concerning The Boring Temperature App                @Bobby.deluna2@gmail.com

 # Credit

 The Boring Temperature App designed and created by Bobby De Luna for Final Project for Phase 1 in the Software Engineering program from Flatiron School.